benallfree/wicked/README.md

 # Wicked - The Event-Driven Web Framework

 Wicked is a modular event-driven web framework based on the wisdom of WordPress, Drupal, Ruby on Rails, and similar architectures.
 In particular, Wicked focuses on being event-based.
-You can use Wicked to build any type of web application or mobile application using a event-driven programming techniques.
+You can use Wicked to build any type of web application or mobile application using event-driven programming techniques.
 If you are familiar with WordPress actions/filters or Drupal events, you will feel right at home in Wicked.

+## Features and Benefits

+Wicked is designed to be lightweight, feature-rich, and performant.

+* Small, lightweight microkernel - almost everything in Wicked is an optional module
+* Designed to leverage PHP bytecode caching.
+Wicked uses standard `require` statements and writes all code generation to files rather than using `eval`
+* Lazy loading - Wicked lazy-loads all modules and features only when they are referenced in the execution path
+* Event-driven architecture - Wicked is event-driven, which means extensibility to your heart's content
+* Clean namespacing - Wicked uses lazy-loaded dynamic class extensions so your functions don't pollute global namespace
+* Ready for the grid - Wicked is designed with grid-computing in mind

-## Installing Wicked in a Custom Location
+## Installing Wicked

 Wicked comes with a CLI tool that gives you easy access to the Wicked core and Wicked Registry of community contributions.
 It manages dependencies and installs the right things in the right places.